JGDR20/jgdr20/jmm/johnsmodelmadness/_pixiesbackground/_surveyconstruction.md

 				<img src="/jgdr20/assets/jmm/pixiepic9.jpg">
 			</td>
 			<td class="col2">
-				From the dimensional drawings made at Pages Park, sketches were made of the key compnents, these would provide an overall picture of the parts to be made and prove useful in esatablishing the sequence of fabrication and machining operations.
+				<p>From the dimensional drawings made at Pages Park, sketches were made of the key compnents, these would provide an overall picture of the parts to be made and prove useful in esatablishing the sequence of fabrication and machining operations.</p>
 			</td>
 		</tr>
 		<tr>